 Pricing starts at $30 per month, making it best for budget-conscious users who need basic Pinterest scheduling alongside other platforms.

-PinGenerator focuses exclusively on Pinterest with some automation features beyond basic scheduling.
+PinGenerator focuses exclusively on Pinterest with some automation features beyond basic posting.
+This pin scheduler is designed specifically for pinterest users who want to automate your pinterest workflow.

-The scheduling features include smart shuffle scheduling for optimal timing, automated pin creation from URLs, Pinterest-specific scheduling optimization, and auto-posting to multiple boards.
-Automation features include Auto Pins feature for hands-off posting, AI title and description rewriting, automated pin creation from website content, and performance-based scheduling adjustments.
+The features include smart shuffle for optimal timing, automated pin creation from URLs, Pinterest-specific optimization, and auto-posting to pinterest boards.
+Automation features include Auto Pins feature for hands-off posting, AI pin title and description rewriting, automated pin creation from website content, and performance-based adjustments to the number of pins posted.

 PinGenerator focuses specifically on Pinterest, has good automation features for the price, offers automated content discovery, and provides reasonable pricing for the automation level.
 However, it's a Pinterest-only platform, you can't preview auto-pin variations before posting, AI features require additional credits, and it has limited customization compared to premium tools.

-Pricing starts at $19 per month, making it best for Pinterest-focused users who want automation without premium pricing.
+Pricing starts at $19 per month, making it best for Pinterest-focused users who want automation without premium pricing and get to schedule without manual work.

 12. Sprout Social - Analytics-Heavy Scheduling